#IDN2022: L’École de design Nantes Atlantique on l’Ile de Nantes

 The property development’s distinctive identity is strengthened by the similar architectural treatment given by the winning team to the office building, which is a natural extension of the school.
-In the future, this tertiary block is intended to become an extension of L’École de design Nantes Atlantique depending on its future requirements for extra space.
+In the long-term, this tertiary block is intended to become an extension of L’École de design Nantes Atlantique depending on the need for extra space.

 - 2nd semester 2022: delivery of the property development (school + parking lot + offices)